 Contact our Volunteer Coordinator for more information and to volunteer for any of these committees or special events.

-Membership: This Committee maintains the membership records, support member retention, and promote chapter growth.
+Membership: This Committee maintains the membership records, supports member retention, and promotes chapter growth.

 Plant Sale: This committee is responsible for coordinating the annual native plant sale.

 Publicity: This committee serves to notify the public of meetings, activities, and projects sponsored by the Illinois Prairie Chapter.

 Newsletter: This committee coordinates the preparation and distribution of an Illinois Prairie Chapter newsletter at least quarterly.

 Grant Program: This committee coordinates the promotion of the program, reviews applications, and makes funding recommendations to the Board.

 Booth Volunteers: Help the chapter expand the public’s knowledge about the benefits of using native plants at various events around the area such as the Master Gardener’s Home Lawn and Garden Show.
 Responsibilities may also include set up, take down, and delivery of the booth materials.
 These hours can be counted toward Master Naturalist and Master Gardener volunteer hours.

 Dirt Crew Volunteers: These volunteers are a group of individuals willing to work on outdoor native plant projects as they arise.
 Notification of an upcoming volunteer opportunity will be sent via e-mail.
 Those contacted will need to notify the Volunteer Coordinator of availability.
 Volunteers are welcome to bring friends and family to the project site to help out.
 These hours can be counted toward Master Naturalist and Master Gardener volunteer hours.

 Mentor Program: Members with questions or wishing to have a house call (currently Bloomington-Normal area only), should send these to the Chapter’s email address (email@example.com).
 An experienced chapter member will address any questions received or arrange an on-site visit.